Frequently Asked Questions

 Try to keep your passport current at all times.
 You need to determine your country’s requirements for renewing passports as well as the time it will take.
 Many countries will allow you to renew your passport while in the United States.
 The other alternative is to renew your passport when you return home for a visit.

 You may want to delay leaving the United States until you have renewed your passport.
-You will not be able to reenter the United States without a valid passport.
+You will not be able to reenter the country without a valid passport.

 If your expired passport has a valid visa, you can still use it if you kept the old passport.
 Present the old passport, along with the new passport when you reenter the country.